dariopellegrini/Spike/README.md

         }
 ```

-Here you can compute the result string from network, making for example a Gson mapping like in the example.
+Here you can compute the result string from network (making for example a Gson mapping).
-Result of this will be in computedResult inside povider request's closures as a parameter of type Any?.
+Result of those closures will be in computedResult inside povider request's closures as a parameter of type Any?.

 ```kotlin
 val provider = SpikeProvider<TVMazeTarget>()